zhaaaa7/javascript/ajax/ajax.md

   });
 };
 ```

 ## async / await
 1. The async keyword creates a function that will **return a Promise**.
+You use it as regular function.
 2. We use a **try/catch** statement to separate the code that will handle success from the code that will handle errors.
 3. We use the **await** keyword to tell the program to continue moving through the message queue while the Promise resolves.